• Skip to primary navigation

 The answer to this question determines if you need to include their tax information on your tax return.

-In the eyes of the ATO, a spouse or de facto is not just reserved for someone who is legally married.
+For tax purposes, the ATO’s definition of a spouse or de facto partner is not just someone who is legally married.

-For a person (of either sex) to be considered your spouse or de facto, there are two questions you need to answer “yes” to:
+For a person (of either sex) to be considered your spouse or de facto partner, there are two questions you need to answer “yes” to:

 1. Are you in a relationship?